wubshet-kebede/nylos-helpdesk/README.md

 # Nylos Helpdesk

-A modern internal helpdesk and issue-tracking platform for creating, assigning, tracking, and resolving support tickets through a structured workflow.
+A modern internal helpdesk and issue-tracking platform designed to help teams organize, assign, track, and resolve support issues through a clear and structured workflow.

-Built as a technical assessment project with a focus on clean architecture, modular boundaries, server-side business rules, and a responsive React dashboard.
+Nylos Helpdesk provides a centralized workspace where team members can create and manage tickets, assign work to responsible users, monitor ticket progress, and collaborate through ticket discussions.
+The platform combines a responsive React dashboard with a modular ASP.NET Core backend to provide a maintainable foundation for team support operations.

 ## Tech stack